attrill20/FPLFixtureCalendar/README.md

 #### Player Comparison Page

-- Show more top 10s below the tool on this page
 - Allow selection of different players with the exact same web_name
 - Allow autocomplete to account for special characters (e.g. Odegaard doesn't currently get suggested)
 - Fix the issue where the selected player disappears when you start searching again